-- 1. Fill, pressurize, and prime the fresh water system.
-This automatically fills the water heater. - 2.
-On the AC Control Center, switch the Shore #1 Main circuit breaker "ON," then switch the Water Heater circuit breaker "ON."
+1. Fill, pressurize and prime the fresh water system.
+This automatically fills the water heater.

 Do not supply power to the water heater when it is empty.
-Doing so may damage the unit's heating element.
-Fill, pressurize, and prime the fresh water system as described in "Filling the Water Tank" and "Pressurizing and Priming the Water System" before turning on the water heater.
+Doing so may damage the unit's heating element and cause a fire.
+Fill, pressurize and prime the fresh water system as described in Filling the Water Tanks and Pressurizing and Priming the Water System before turning on the water heater.